emilybrooks/emilybrooks.github.io/tms.md

 rest of fight:
 Itsuki and yashiro: heatwaves on ritual druid
-Tsubasa keep sexy dancing, or tarukaja / heal if all the enemies are charmed
+Tsubasa sexy dance, or tarukaja / heal if all the enemies are charmed

 --------------------------------------------------